"Possible faces" (c)

 Hera was one of the three women (together with Athena and Aphrodite) who took part of a contest for the prize of a golden apple, addressed "To the fairest".
 Hera didn't win.
 These "Apple-Gate" eventually led to the Trojan war, because the winner (Aphrodite) promised juror Paris, Prince of Troy, the most beautiful woman on earth.
 Unfortunately that woman (Helen) was already married with Menelaos.
 King of Sparta.
 A clear example of bribery with far-reaching consequences.

 It must not have been easy to be a Hera, especially not with an iffy character like Zeus around you.
 Hera is carrying the weight on her tiny shoulders.
-That is the visual syntax I've tried to achieve in the sculpture.
+I have tried to capture this conceptual message in the visualization of this sculpture.

 Mixed techniques, 2022